dinolupo/chirp/README.md

 11. Execute **node main.js**

 ### Known issues:
-- lack of checks on posts
+- no check when post a new message
 - bad visualization of long messages
+- no check of the username (duplication) when signup